SunDevilRocketry/FlightDashboard/README.md

-# EngineDashboard
+# Flight Dashboard
-Rev 2.0 of Liquid Engine GUI with modern framework and better UI/UX
+Sun Devil Rocketry in-flight dashboard to visualize tellemetry data.

 ## Installation

 ### Windows
-1. Download the latest `EngineDashboard_Setup.exe` file from latest released version.
+1. Download the latest `FlightDashboard_Setup.exe` file from latest released version.
 2. Run the executable.
-The executable will install the Engine Dashboard on your computer like any other program.
+The executable will install the Flight Dashboard on your computer like any other program.

 ## Running the App
-- Windows: Run the EngineDashboard from the Windows start menu.
+- Windows: Run the FlightDashboard from the Windows start menu.

 ## Development
-All development work should be done in a separate branch from `main`.
+All development work after the initial stable version should be done in a separate branch from `main`.
 The suggested branch naming convention is naming the branch after the change being made or a version number.

 ### Setup
 1. Clone the GitHub repository.